• Offered by School of Culture History and Language

 Upon successful completion, students will have the knowledge and skills to:

-1. Understand and value the diversity of experience in Asia and the Pacific, especially in ways that promote independent lifelong learning from and with these regions.
+1. Understand and value the diversity of experience in Asia, the Pacific, and Indigenous Australia, especially in ways that promote independent lifelong learning from and with these regions.

-2. Demonstrate how different concepts and methods from the humanities and social sciences can be used to analyse Asia and the Pacific.
+4. Demonstrate, both orally and in writing, how concepts and methods from the humanities and social sciences can be applied to the analysis of Asia and the Pacific, while incorporating Indigenous analytical perspectives.

-4. Analyse modern transformations within Asia and the Pacific by drawing upon research, making a coherent argument, using a logical structure and method, and showing correct use of scholarly citation.
+5. Analyse modern transformations within Asia and the Pacific, including Australia, by drawing upon research, making a coherent argument, using a logical structure and method, and showing correct use of scholarly citation.

 Indicative Assessment